 INSANITY!
-It has certainly been insane around here late.
+It has certainly been insane around here lately.
 And I am not complaining about the holiday at all, in fact, I wish we had some time to enjoy them.
 It has all been work related.
-Kind of excited for this week as I have time to catch up on the fun stuff, like capturing memories, developing outstanding recipes such as this ultra moist and flavorful Gingerbread Snack Cake.
+Kind of excited for this week as I have time to catch up on the fun stuff, like capturing memories, developing outstanding new dishes such as this ultra moist and flavorful Gingerbread Snack Cake recipe.

 Besides work, we did sneak in some fun with a trip to Roanoke, Virginia.
 Remember MIXED?
 As in the conference?
 Well, I cannot wait to tell you all about that, but I need to gather my thoughts and put pen to paper.
 I will say this … it was unbelievable!!!
 And, I cannot wait to share more.

 We literally flew home on Thursday, and then Lenny jumped on a plane to head to Boston for a week.
 We had talked about doing holiday (ish) things when we got back from the East Coast, but the sudden change of plans has diverted those ideas.
 To get in the holiday season, at least a little, I did put lights up on our rosemary bush.
 As well, I picked up a swag for the front door.
 I am hoping the motivation sticks around so I can at least hang some lights around the house.